 In collaboration with Visit KC.
 Thank you for supporting the brands that support A Taste of Koko!

 Hello from Kansas City!
 Did you know Kansas City is split between two states – Missouri and Kansas?
-From the moment I landed in Kansas City, I immediately fell in love with the stretch of greenery, train tracks, and chill, casual vibes of the city.
+From the moment I landed in Kansas City, I immediately fell in love with the stretch of greenery, live music, train tracks, and chill, casual vibes of the city.

 I just got back from a 3-day trip so here are the 11 top things to do in Kansas City – everything from barbecue, breweries, museums, bars, and the best views of the city.
 If you need help planning your trip to Kansas City, go to VisitKC.com for interactive maps and more information.